Should you use Form 1116?

 We suggest using the IRS’ currency conversions to convert currency rates.
 However, any reputable currency converter is permitted.

 Limits of Filing Form 1116

 Before filing Form 1116 to claim Foreign Tax Credits, there are some limits you should be aware of.
 Those limits include:

 - The amount of credit you claim cannot exceed the amount of tax paid on foreign earned income

-- If you are living in Syria, North Korea, Cuba, or Iran, you cannot claim the FTC.
-Because the Secretary of State considers them state sponsors of terrorism.
+- You cannot claim the FTC if you live in Syria, North Korea, Cuba, or Iran because the Secretary of State considers them state sponsors of terrorism.

 - You also cannot claim FTC if the taxes are associated with: